Hürtgenwald

 In World War II, Hürtgenwald was the theater of the Battle of Hürtgen Forest, a major battle.
 Two large war graves (one in Hürtgen, one in Vossenack) are places to commemorate those who fell.

-Nowadays, the pleasing landscape of forested hills, lakes and rivers attracts a lot of people from nearby densely populated areas, e.g. from the Cologne area and the Ruhr Area, for recreational reasons.
+The landscape of forested hills, lakes and rivers attracts a lot of people from nearby densely populated areas, e.g. from the Cologne area and the Ruhr Area, for recreational reasons.